Menditect/documentation/docs/mta/Teststep/2-create.md

 To save it to the database, add a [Persist](persist) step.

-The object is created only if the Execution user is allowed to based on the domain model access rules in the Mendix model.
+The object is created only if the [Execution Users](../execution-user) is allowed to based on the domain model access rules in the Mendix model.

 Domain model events (Before and After Create), if configured, are triggered.